Welcome to Indiana!

 The Appalachian Trail, blazed as a modern 20th century Georgia to Maine path, takes six months to hike.
 While the slaves’ escape to freedom could be half as long, theirs was still done without backpacks, and without ready food supplies.
 It is also easy to capture slaves, their skin is color coded black.

 What is much more than likely, is for an Overground Railway ride to emancipation.
 In her fascinating history of the lives and music of African Americans, Eileen Southern wrote that whites were known to pose as slave traders or slaveholders in escape efforts.
 Such an arrangement would make a train transit very acceptable to otherwise suspicious passengers and crew.
-The following poem spoken to waiting travelers singularly identified Harriet Tubman as the Railway’s engineer, and hinted at an unexpected transportation arrangement:
+The following hymn actually sung by Harriet Tubman to waiting travelers singularly identified her as the Railway’s engineer, and hinted at an unexpected transportation arrangement:

 Dark and thorny is de pathway [What pathway?
 What map of said pathway?
 Many hundreds of miles long (Savannah, Georgia to Cincinnati in Southern Ohio is 665 miles via linear Interstate highways), always in the dark of winter, unblazed, 15 miles every night, via foot, with children?]